Chris LeDoux: Music career

 With his rodeo career at an end, LeDoux and his family settled on a ranch in Kaycee, Wyoming.
 LeDoux continued to write and record his songs, and began playing concerts.
 His concerts were very popular, and often featured a mechanical bull (which he rode between songs) and fireworks.
 By 1982, he had sold more than 250,000 copies of his albums, with little or no marketing.
 By the end of the decade, he had self-released 22 albums.

 Despite offers from various record labels, LeDoux refused to sign a recording contract, instead choosing to retain his independence and control over his work while enjoying his regional following.
-In 1989, however, he shot to national prominence when he was mentioned in Garth Brooks' top-10 country hit "Much Too Young (To Feel This Damn Old)."
+In 1989, however, he shot to national prominence when he was mentioned in Garth Brooks' top-10 country hit "Much Too Young (To Feel This Damn Old)".
 Capitalizing on the sudden attention, LeDoux signed a contract with Capitol Records subsidiary Liberty Records and released his first national album, Western Underground, in 1991.
 His follow-up album, Whatcha Gonna Do with a Cowboy, was certified gold and reached the top 10.
 The title track, a duet with Brooks, became LeDoux's first and only top-10 country single, reaching number seven in 1992.
 In concert, he ended the song by saying, "Thanks, Garth!"

 For the 35th annual Grammy Awards in 1992, the single track "Whatcha Gonna Do with a Cowboy" was nominated for Best Country Vocal Collaboration.
+LeDoux and Brooks also received nominations from the Academy of Country Music for Vocal Duo of the Year and from the TNN/Music City News Country Awards for Vocal Collaboration of the Year.

 For the next decade, LeDoux continued to record for Liberty.
 He released six additional records, including One Road Man, which made the country top 40 in 1998.
+On that same year, Ledoux covered "Bang a Drum", with Jon Bon Jovi performing guest vocals.
+The guitar solo was performed by guitar virtuoso Shawn Lane.
+It was featured on LeDoux's One Road Man album, produced by Trey Bruce and reached number 68 on the US Hot Country Songs.
+This version also features a music video.
 Toward the end of his career, LeDoux began recording material written by other artists, which he attributed to the challenge of composing new lyrics.
 With his 2000 release, Cowboy, he returned to his roots, re-recording many of his earliest songwriting creations.

 The RIAA certified two gold and one platinum recordings for LeDoux.
 On February 22, 1993, the single "Whatcha Gonna Do with a Cowboy" went gold.
 On June 2, 1997, the album The Best of Chris LeDoux went gold.
 And on October 5, 2005, the album 20 Greatest Hits went platinum.